 Marie Carroll was until 2015 Pro Vice-Chancellor (Academic Affairs) at the University of Sydney, with responsibilities curriculum, graduate studies and higher degrees by research strategy, and teaching and learning.
 She obtained her PhD in Cognitive Psychology from Otago University in New Zealand

-MR ART PHILLIPS
+ADJUNCT PROFESSOR ART PHILLIPS

 Two time Emmy Award winner and composer with credits spanning film, television and documentary series including Santa Barbara, Neighbours, Missing Persons Unit, Outback House, Catalyst, Pirate Islands: The Lost Treasure of Fiji, The Flying Vet, The Secret Lives of Sleepwalkers, Dead Tired and Made In China.